stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 ## `QObject` Subclassing Style

-When sublassing the `QObject` class follow the pattern below:
+When subclassing the `QObject` class follow the pattern below:

 ```cpp
 #include <QObject>